Advanced Life Cycle Impact Assessment – 2019

 1500 Euro for students

-Second registrations from the same institution are offered a 50% discount on this course.
+Second (or more) registrations at the same time from the same institution are offered a 50% discount on this course.

 Downloadable course description: